-Very soon after you submit your application, we will give you a "Good Faith Estimate" of closing costs around the time the loan application is submitted to the lender.
+Buyers get a "Good Faith Estimate" of closing costs around the time the loan application is submitted to the lender.
 This closing cost estimate is based on the loan officer's past experience.
-Please note that while our GFEs are very precise, we cannot always predict closing costs to the penny.
-We explain Good Faith Estimates with buyers every day, so we are happy to answer the you have about closing costs.
+Please note that while our GFEs are very accurate, we can't always predict your closing costs to the penny.
+We go over GFEs with buyers almost every day, so we will be happy to answer the you have about closing costs.

 Standard Closing Costs